-- 30. Indirect discrimination occurs if, in applying a 'provision, criterion or practice' (see below) in the same way for all students, it has the effect of putting disabled students at a particular disadvantage, regardless of whether or not this was the intention.
+- 31. Indirect discrimination occurs if, in applying a 'provision, criterion or practice' (see below) in the same way for all students, it has the effect of putting students with disabilities and/or health conditions at a particular disadvantage, regardless of whether or not this was the intention.
 What constitutes 'disadvantage' is not defined in the Act, but a general guide is that a reasonable person would consider that disadvantage had occurred.
-It can take many different forms, such as denial of an opportunity or choice, deterrence, rejection or exclusion. - 31.
+It can take many different forms, such as denial of an opportunity or choice, deterrence, rejection or exclusion. - 32.
 Some policies and practices may be justified if they are a proportionate means of achieving a legitimate aim, providing the aim is legal and non-discriminatory.
-An example might be provisions, criteria or practices concerned with maintaining academic and practitioner competence standards, though this would not avoid an osteopathic educational institution's duty to make reasonable adjustments in the case of disabled students.
+An example might be provisions, criteria or practices concerned with maintaining academic and practitioner competence standards, though this would not avoid an osteopathic educational provider's duty to make reasonable adjustments in the case of students with disabilities and/or health conditions.